 Scientific research provides the best and most reliable evidence about what really helps autistic children.
 This kind of research is usually reported in scientific journals and textbooks, which might be hard to find or time-consuming for parents to research by themselves.

 What is the ‘research rating’ in each short therapy guide based on?

 Each short guide offers a research rating of an autism therapy.
 These are the ratings:

 - Promising: some research shows positive effects, but more research is needed.

 - Yet to be determined: not enough research is available.

 - Ineffective/harmful: research shows this approach is ineffective or can be harmful.

-- Unrateable: not yet reviewed by our research sources.
+- Unrateable: this approach is not yet reviewed by our research sources.

 Why don’t you use evidence from people’s experience in your research ratings?

-Raising Children Network has a program of ongoing review and maintenance of all of its content.
-This program includes our autism spectrum disorder (ASD) therapy guides.
-This means we regularly look at our content in the light of newly published and relevant research.
-Also, we regularly engage experts to review content on the site relevant to their expertise.
+raisingchildren.net.au has a program of ongoing review and maintenance of all its content, which includes this guide.
+This means experts regularly look at our content in light of newly published and relevant research.